Graduate Residence Hall Director

 • Supervise, advise, train, evaluate, and hire a Resident Advisor (RA) staff, including personal and professional development of RAs and creating a sense of team and camaraderie amongst staff

-• Co-supervise the Student Desk Manager (SDM), who also supervises the front desk.
-The GHD will work with the SDM to hire, train, supervise, and evaluate the student desk staff
+• Co-supervise the Resident Advisor Desk Manager (RADM), who also supervises the front desk.
+The GHD will work with the RADM to train, supervise, and evaluate the student desk staff

-• Develop a well-rounded community within the building, focused on the FSRC priorities.
+• Develop a well-rounded community within the building, focused on the engagement model.

 • Develop relationships with and be visible to residents in the building